 This guide has everything you need to know on how to grow tomatoes.
-Tomatoes are the most popular vegetable in home gardens.
+Tomato plants are the most popular vegetable in home gardens.
 No other vegetable comes close to its popularity.
 There is nothing better than a ripe tomato straight out of the garden.
 Many tomatoes never make it past the garden fence.
 It’s a joy to take a ripe, juicy fruit from the plant, and eat it while you are still in your garden.

 Growing tomato plants is easy.
 Most varieties produce an abundance of fruit.
 The best-tasting tomato ripens on the vine.
 With a wide range of varieties to choose from, there is a tomato plant that’s just right for every home gardener.

-Tomato plants are members of the nightshade family While many people believe that tomato plants originated in Europe, they actually are native to Central America.
+Tomato plants are members of the nightshade family While many people believe that tomato plants originated in Europe, they actually are native to Central and South America.
 Explorers who traveled to the New World, found the Aztec Indians growing them.
 These explorers brought tomatoes back to Europe in the 16th Century.
 Southern Europe readily accepted them, and they quickly became popular in Italian cuisine.

 Thought for the Day: Knowledge is knowing a tomato is a fruit; Wisdom is not putting it in a fruit salad.